NyleD/DeepLearningProjects/README.md

 ### Football Kickout Classification
 https://github.com/NyleD/FootballKickoutClassification
-- Determining where the goalie in a football field should kick the ball to get the team possessionDetermining where the goalie in a football field should kick the ball to get the team possession.
-Used L2 and dropout regularisation techniques to reduce overfitting.
+- Determining where the goalie in a football field should kick the ball to get the team possession.
 - Used L2 and dropout regularization techniques to reduce overfitting

 ### Happy Face Detection